-Oxford Economics, in coordination with its Tourism Economics subsidiary company, conducted a detailed analysis of the return on investment of Brand USA’s marketing in its 2015 fiscal year (October 1, 2014-September 30, 2015).
-Ad tracking surveys in eight markets, a market share analysis, and Brand USA key performance indicators of market activity informed the analysis to quantify the incremental visits and spending generated by Brand USA.
+Oxford Economics, in coordination with its Tourism Economics subsidiary company, conducted a detailed analysis of the return on investment of Brand USA’s marketing in its 2016 fiscal year (October 1, 2015-September 30, 2016).
+Ad tracking surveys in 16 markets, a market share analysis, and Brand USA key performance indicators of market activity informed the analysis to quantify the incremental visits and spending generated by Brand USA.

 Section 1: The vital role of destination promotion

 Destination marketing plays an integral and indispensable role in the competitiveness of the local and national visitor economy, and acts as a catalyst for economic development.
 Brand USA serves a valuable function by promoting the US collectively with the scale necessary to gain share of voice in an increasingly competitive global marketplace.

 Last year marked the slowest growth for the global economy since the great recession.
 World GDP expanded a modest 2.3% with the slowdown evident in both developed and emerging markets.

 The effects of the stagnant economy were compounded by the continued (and increasing) strength of the US dollar in 2016.